Eguana Technologies (CVE:EGT) Trading Down 33.3% – Here’s Why

-Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price fell 33.3% during trading on Tuesday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-118,000 shares changed hands during trading, a decline of 4% from the average session volume of 123,386 shares.
+Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) fell 33.3% during trading on Wednesday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+118,000 shares were traded during mid-day trading, a decline of 4% from the average session volume of 123,386 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Inc designs and manufactures residential and commercial energy storage systems for fuel cell, photovoltaic, and battery applications in Canada, Asia, Australia, Europe, and the United States.
 The company provides its products under the Enduro, Evolve, and Elevate brand names.
 The company was formerly known as Sustainable Energy Technologies Ltd.